arielnlee/Platypus/README.md

 | TruthfulQA (0-shot)   | 45.8  |
 | Avg.                  | 65 💥 |

-Platypus-30B also acheived an accuracy of 70.8 (10th out of 49 models) on the [ReClor](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347) test set.
+Platypus-30B also acheived an accuracy of 70.8 (10th out of 49 models) on the [ReClor](https://whyu.me/reclor/) test set.

 We have also successfully run a fine-tuning of LlaMa-65B using this repository.

 ### Local Setup

-This repository is multi-GPU friendly, and provides code to use model OR data parellelism, depending on your computational resources.
+This repository is multi-GPU friendly, and provides code to use model or data parellelism, depending on your computational resources.

 1. Install dependencies